JetBrains/intellij-sdk-docs/reference_guide/project_model.md

 ---

 This topic considers the concept of IntelliJ IDEA projects and related subjects, such as modules, facets, libraries, SDK.
-The project structure and Java classes you can use to manage projects and modules have been considered.
+The project structure and Java classes you can use to manage projects and modules are also covered.

 #Project and It's Components
 This section briefly discusses the IDEA project structure, project components and related terms.
 For more information about projects and their components, refer to